pedrofurla/pedrofurla.github.com/scalaz-learning-resources.markdown

 Even more on this topic.

- * [Monad Transformers in Scalamachine & Scaliak by Rob Nikzad](http://marakana.com/s/post/1232/video_monad_transformers_in_scalamachine_scaliak) - Also introduces some ScalaZ's fundamental concepts.
+ * [Monad Transformers in Scalamachine & Scaliak by Rob Nikzad](http://marakana.com/s/post/1232/video_monad_transformers_in_scalamachine_scaliak) - Also introduces some ScalaZ\'s fundamental concepts.
  * [Exercises on implementing Reader, Writer and State monads in Scala](http://www.folone.info/scala/scalaz/en/2012/10/19/Reader-Writer-State.html)